This includes the following:

 - Contracting out

-The Property Relationships Act 1976 of New Zealand can often times be a complicated matter.
-This law is enforced when couples are faced with dividing property upon separation and protecting property or assets at the beginning of a relationship.
+The Property (Relationships) Act 1976 can often times be a complicated matter.
+This law is there to assist couples faced with dividing property upon separation and protecting property or assets at the beginning of a relationship.

 DIVISION OF PROPERTY

 Section 15 of the Property (Relationships) Act 1976 was introduced to address issues of inequality between partners following a separation.
 The section empowers the court, following a division of relationship property, to compensate a spouse/partner if his or her living standards and income will be significantly less than the other party because of the division of functions in the relationship.